silenTKnight-sudo506/ZPlayer/README.md

 # Z Player

-A lightweight and fast media player designed for seamless audio and video playback.
+A lightweight and fast media player designed for seamless video playback.

 ## ✨ Features

-- **Universal Playback:** Plays all major audio and video formats.
+- **Universal Playback:** Plays all major video formats.
 - **Fast & Lightweight:** Optimized for speed with minimal battery and system resource usage.
 - **Simple Controls:** Clean, distraction-free interface with keyboard and touch shortcuts.